How to Become a Chess Grandmaster - Is it Easy?

 Becoming a Grandmaster is hard.
 It’s not a joke.
 But at the same time it’s absolutely achievable.

-The higher your rating, the tougher it becomes to raise higher.
+The higher rating, the tougher it becomes to raise higher.

 Look approximately what happens.

-When you play against 0-1000 rating level players, you mostly play against beginners or chess lovers who play for fun.
+When you play against 0-1000 rating-level chess players, you mostly play against beginners or chess lovers who play for fun.

 Getting from 0 to 1000 rating is quite simple.
 You may get there sometimes even without reading chess books or watching chess videos.